sauravdas093/Mercor/README.md

     The goal of this project is to create a machine learning model capable of receiving text describing a clothing item and returning a ranked list of links to similar items from different websites.
 This project aims to provide users with personalized recommendations for clothing items based on their descriptions.
+##Database
+    Please find the CSV files used in the project along with the project in the 'main' branch.
 ##Features
     Accepts text input describing a clothing item in json format Utilizes a machine learning model for similarity analysis using cosine similarity